robinske/personal-site/_posts/2016-04-02-explaining-monads.markdown

 ---

 Scala developers love to discuss Monads, their metaphors, and their many use cases.

-We joke that Monads are 'just Monoids in the category of Endofunctors', but other than being confusingly condescending, what does that really mean?
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">burritos are just tacoids in the category of enchiladafunctors</p>&mdash; Richard Minerich (@rickasaurus) <a href="https://twitter.com/rickasaurus/status/705134684427128833">March 2, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Parts of functional programming (FP) may be built on the mathematical principles from category theory, but at its core, FP is a style of programming.
 This post aims to prove you don't need a PhD or be a Haskell programmer to understand these patterns.
-One disclaimer - the explanation does assume that you know some basics of Scala (like types, polymorphism, and traits).
+One disclaimer - the explanation does assume that you know some basics of Scala (like [functions](https://twitter.github.io/scala_school/basics.html), [polymorphism](https://twitter.github.io/scala_school/type-basics.html), and [traits](http://docs.scala-lang.org/tutorials/tour/traits.html)).

 We'll start by defining some of the most referenced components in order to define Monads.
 We also explore why Monadic design is useful, why it's dangerous, and discuss some tradeoffs of using these types.